mstn/aah/README.md

 $ yarn export
 ```

 In `out` you can find the generated html.
-You can deploy it on github or where you like.
+You can deploy it on github pages, on another hosting service or on your computer.

 ```
 $ serve out